CodeModernizer/codemodernizer-site/content/en/home/index.md

 headless: true
 ---

-Code Modernizer employs semi-automated techniques to evolve your Java code over time.
+Code Modernizer combines automation and quality programming to bring your Java code into modernity.